A topic from the subject of Analysis in Chemistry.

 Overview

-Analytical chemistry is a branch of chemistry that deals with the identification, quantification, and characterization of chemical substances in various samples.
+Analytical chemistry is a branch of chemistry that deals with the separation, identification, quantification, and characterization of chemical components of natural and artificial materials.
+In the context of forensics, it plays a crucial role in solving crimes by analyzing evidence found at crime scenes.

 Applications in Forensic Science

-• Analyze crime scene evidence (e.g., blood, fingerprints, fibers)
+• Analyzing crime scene evidence (e.g., blood, fingerprints, hairs, fibers, paint chips, gunshot residue).

-• Establish links between suspects and crime scenes
+• Establishing links between suspects and crime scenes.

-• Interpretation and reporting: Accurate and reliable communication of analytical results
+• Interpretation and reporting: Clear and concise communication of analytical findings to law enforcement and the judicial system.

 Analytical Chemistry and Forensics Experiment: Fingerprint Analysis